michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0038.md

 ### Definition
 - adj: restrictive of action
 ### Family
+- repressive: repressively+
-repressive: repressively+;repress: repressed, represser, represses, repressing, repression, repressive;repressed: repressedly, unrepressed;represser: repressers;repressing: repressingly;repression: repressions
+- repress: repressed, represser, represses, repressing, repression, repressive
+- repressed: repressedly, unrepressed
+- represser: repressers
+- repressing: repressingly
+- repression: repressions
 ### Examples
 - If the readout of your model is that North Carolina is as repressive as Cuba, maybe the problem is your model rather than North Carolina.
 - Both used their fame to critique fame—a repressive system that kept their real selves from the world.